eltiffster/authorFunction/README.md

 ### Optimizing Hyper-parameters

 Although torch-rnn may make ANNs more accessible to non-specialists, optimizing the model to produce legible text can take a lot of time and trial-and-error.
 Neural networks like this one are "the ultimate ‘black boxes’.
-Apart from defining the general architecture of a network and perhaps initially seeding it with...random numbers, the user has no other role than to feed it input and watch it train and await the output" (Burger).
+Apart from defining the general architecture of a network and perhaps initially seeding it with...random numbers, the user has no other role than to feed it input and watch it train and await the output" ([Burger n.p.](http://pages.cs.wisc.edu/~bolo/shipyard/neural/local.html)).

 However, there are ways to adjust the architecture of the network by using hyper-parameters ("parameters") in order to drive the loss down and produce a better model.
 We can use this [list of flags](https://github.com/jcjohnson/torch-rnn/blob/master/doc/flags.md) to modify the parameters.
 In the following, I discuss a number of tips for the training and sampling process that I’ve compiled and synthesized from different sources.